 4. Beneficial for your bottom line

 And finally, it’s important to track your company culture.
 In doing so you can better retain talent, improve employer branding, and see better results all around.
 It has been found that a poor company culture affects the economy by £23.6 billion every year, so there’s never been a better time to take note!

 Employee Pulse surveys have become essential in global HR practices everywhere.
-The Talivest Employee Insights Tool provides surveys to measure what really matters to employees throughout the employee lifecycle and how it affects productivity including wellbeing, stress and burnout.
-Drive action across the organisation and measure engagement in real time with Talivest.
+The Talivest Employee Insights Tool provides surveys to measure what really matters to employees throughout the employee development lifecycle and how it affects productivity including wellbeing, stress and burnout.
+Drive action across the organisation and measure employee engagement in real time with Talivest.
 Request a demo to learn more about how these can add-value to your organisation.